Division of Pediatric and Adolescent Gynecology

 The Division of Pediatric and Adolescent Gynecology seeks to support families, children, teens and young women with reproductive health concerns.
 We hope to promote confidence, self-esteem, good personal health and wellness for our patients and their families.

 Our care team provides extensive services in menstrual management for healthy and disabled patients, contraceptive counseling and prevention of sexually transmitted infections and pregnancy.
 Our patients have access to genetic counseling, ultrasound imaging, and minimally invasive surgical procedures at both our Central West End and West County locations.
 We work closely with the physicians at St. Louis Children’s Hospital to coordinate care with the Divisions of Hematology-Oncology, Gastroenterology, Neurology, Dermatology, Urology, Genetics, Endocrinology and Psychology and Psychiatry.

 Our research mission

 Our division is investigating long term outcomes for women who were born with uterine and vaginal agenesis (MRKH) to determine factors that enhance patient acceptance, satisfaction and self-esteem.
 Our physicians work with the Beautiful You MRKH Foundation.
 We are also following young patients with primary ovarian insufficiency to determine if long term outcomes for patient well-being, fertility options, and satisfaction can be enhanced.

 Our educational mission

 We are actively involved in education of our community physicians in pediatrics and gynecology, subspecialty fellows, residents in obstetrics and gynecology and pediatrics and Washington University medical students.
-Dr. Merritt has been honored for teaching by the Association of Professors of Gynecology and Obstetrics and received teaching awards from the Washington University medical students and residents.
+Our faculty have been honored for teaching by the Association of Professors of Gynecology and Obstetrics and received teaching awards from the Washington University medical students and residents.

 Fellowship Director, Pediatric & Adolescent Gynecology